daisyjanejohnson/reading-notes/class-12.md

-#Docs for the HTML `<canvas> `Element & Chart.js
+# Docs for the HTML `<canvas> `Element & Chart.js

 ## Creating Stunning Animated Charts with Chart.js

 * Chart.js is a JavaScript plugin that uses HTML5's canvas element to draw a graph onto the page.
-It makes using all kinds of bar charts, line charts, pie charts and more, super easy.
+It makes using all kinds of bar charts, line charts, pie charts, and more, super easy.

 ### Setting Up

 1. Download Chart.js
 1. Copy the Chart.min.js out of the unzipped folder and into the directory you'll be working in.
- 1. Then create a new html page and import the script.
+ 1. Then create a new HTML page and import the script.

  ### Drawing a Line Chart